Meat DartmoorBellever Tor copyright A GeenMoor on your plate

 Dartmoor Livestock

 Beef has traditionally been extensively reared on Dartmoor using the suckler system, where the beef cows calve once a year and calves remain with their mothers for at least six months.
 Lamb is produced in a very similar way allowing a natural relationship between mother and offspring.
+We can offer Devon beef reared on the wilds of Dartmoor.

 Traditional Breeds